-YOU’RE HIGHLY UNLIKELY TO EARN market-beating returns either by picking individual securities on your own or hiring a fund manager to do so on your behalf.
+YOU ARE UNLIKELY TO earn market-beating returns either by picking individual securities on your own or hiring a fund manager to do so on your behalf.
 That doesn’t mean your stocks and bonds won’t enjoy occasional market-beating years.
-But long term, even if your investment picks are better than average, any edge will likely be more than offset by the costs you incur, including these trading costs:
+But long term, even if your investment picks are better than average, any edge will likely be more than offset by the investment expenses you incur, including these trading costs:

 Brokerage commissions.
-These get all the advertising attention, but don’t let those $5 trades fool you.
+These get all the advertising attention, but don’t let those $0 commission trades fool you.
 Brokerage commissions are often the least important cost when buying and selling stocks.

 Bid-ask spreads.
 Every stock has two prices, the price at which you can buy (the ask) and the lower price at which you can sell (the bid).
 Result: If you bought and immediately resold a stock, you would lose money, perhaps as much as 5% with a thinly traded small-cap stock.

 Markups.
 If you buy a bond that has been issued and is now trading in the secondary market, the brokerage firm involved will take the current asking price and add a markup.
 The markup on bonds sold to individual investors might be 2% or 3% of the price.